abusafa/new-inspector/SAFETYCHECK_USECASES_AND_UAT.md

 - [ ] Camera and signature capture work reliably
 - [ ] Push notifications are configured
 - [ ] App store deployment is prepared
+- [ ] App store listings (description, screenshots, privacy policy) are prepared and approved
+- [ ] Mobile device compatibility testing is complete
+- [ ] App performance on low-end devices is acceptable

 ### Monitoring and Observability
 - [ ] Application metrics are collected